Skip to content

 Model: claude-sonnet-4-20250514 | Sim: claude-haiku-4-5-20251001 (auto) | Prompts/pair: 10

-Use --sim-model to override the auto-derived model, or --sim-model same to force the primary model for simulation.
+Use --gen-model to override the auto-derived generation model, or --gen-model same to use the primary model for both generation and simulation.

 Caching